Home Contact Links

 The light of life

 Life emits light.
-Michael Clarage, PhD, Astrophysicist and Lead Scientist of SAFIRE, explains how we could not have organic life without cells, chemicals, light, electricity, or the ecosystems of the Earth and Sun — all levels of the hierarchy communicate and exchange energy.
+Michael Clarage, PhD — astrophysicist and Lead Scientist of SAFIRE — explains that organic life cannot exist without cells, chemistry, light, electricity, or the coupled ecosystems of the Earth and Sun.
+At every level of this hierarchy, energy is exchanged and information is communicated.

-There is even proof our eyes emit light.
-To a physicist this is possible since all receivers are also transmitters — a radio antenna can send or receive the same signal.
-The rhodopsin molecules in the retinal cells absorb and emit the same visible light.
+There is even evidence that our eyes emit light.
+To a physicist this is unsurprising, since all receivers are also potential transmitters — a radio antenna, for example, can both send and receive the same signal.
+Likewise, the rhodopsin molecules in retinal cells not only absorb visible light, but also emit it.

 “Traditional theories of human creativity ascribe it to inspiration from a higher source working through the creative individual, who acts as a channel.
 The same conception underlies the notion of genius; originally the genius was not the person himself but his presiding god or spirit.”
 Rupert Sheldrake